sedostheatre/sedos.co.uk/input/venues/king-square.md

 **Getting to King Square Community Centre**

-The closest stations are Angel, Old Street and Farringdon.
+The closest stations are Angel, Barbican, Old Street and Farringdon.

 **Accessibility**